How to Write a Healthcare Resume That Stands Out in 2026

 Whether you're a seasoned professional or just starting your career, your resume is often the first impression you make on potential employers.
 It needs to showcase your skills, experience, and dedication to patient care in a way that sets you apart from other candidates.
 Below are Ryan's essential tips and strategies to help you create a healthcare resume that stands out, highlighting your unique qualifications and making you an irresistible choice for recruiters.

-1. Keep the Formatting Simple
+Tip 1: Keep Formatting Simple and ATS-Friendly

 When it comes to formatting your resume, simplicity is key.
 While it's tempting to use fancy fonts, graphics, or elaborate designs to stand out, such elements can often backfire, especially when parsed by ATS.
 Stick to clean, easy-to-read fonts like Arial, Calibri, or Times New Roman, and use a consistent font size throughout the document.
 Organize your content into clearly defined sections, such as "Professional Experience," "Education," and "Skills," with bullet points for easy scanning.